-Can You Get a Medical Card for Crohn's Disease?
+Can You Get a Medical Card for Crohn's Disease in Arizona?

-There is currently no known cure for Crohn's.
-However, some therapies have shown evidence of helping to ease certain Crohn's disease symptoms.
-Medical marijuana for Crohn's is one option that may provide symptom relief.
+It’s thought that Crohn’s disease is caused by an abnormal immune response to intestinal bacteria in genetically susceptible individuals.
+There is currently no known cure.
+However, some therapies have been shown to ease certain symptoms.
+Medical marijuana for Crohn's is one option that may provide relief.

 What States Allow MMJ Cards for Crohn's Disease?